samchungy/Spotbot2/README.md

 # Changelog

+Spotbot is now serverless :o

 - Individual Channel Separation (Requires different spotify accounts)
   - Adds the ability to have multiple Spotbot instances in a single Slack Workspace to control different playlists/spotify accounts
   - Feel free to add Spotbot to other channels.

-- Updated all UI to use Slack Block Kit
+- Updated all UI to use Slack Block Kit.

 - New /control command!
   - Becomes a central hub for all control based features.
 (Play/Pause/Skip/Reset)
   - Dynamically updates a current playing panel on control button presses.
   - Added the ability to Jump to the Start of the playlist and Clear Songs > 1 day old.
   - Added the ability to toggle shuffle and repeat.
-  - /play, /pause, /reset now bring up the Control menu for status information.
+  - /play, /pause, /reset now also bring up the Control menu for status information.

-- Spotify added fuzzy search to the search api so searching should now be easier spelling wise.
+- Spotify added wildcard search to search by default (yay)

 - /current
   - Removed /current playlist, /current track.
 The link to the playlist is now embedded in /current.
+  - Upgraded detection of back to playlist state.
   - Added information about the current playing track's position in the playlist + next song.
-(Will not work if there are multiple instances of the specific track in the playlist)
+(This will not work if there are multiple instances of the specific track in the playlist)
+  - If the current song is blacklisted, the song will be skipped and removed from the playlist

+- /whom
+  - If song is blacklisted, the song will be skipped and removed from the playlist.

 - /reset
   - Added the ability to keep up to 100 songs added in the past 30 minutes before reset command is used.